christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.14](/images/AteasPhillipAlexander.jpg){:width="400px"}\
 Fig. 1.14.
 Showing three generations.
 L. Ateas the Scythian (Ata- or Atha-, meaning "forefather" or "ancestor" in Scythian).
 M. Philip II of Macedon.
 R. Alexander the Great.
 Ateas and Artaxerxes II Mnemon were reported "enemies" of Phillip.
 Ateas dies in battle against him, and in the Alexander Romance, a book that has its earliest copy dating back a couple of centuries after Alexanders life, the wizard-pharaoh Nectanebo II is secretly Alexander's real father, magically impersonating the god Amun.
 This is not fantasy; it is a mythological encoding of historical truth.\

+-356 BC: Ateas/Amyntas III/Artaxerxes's son was Philip II of Macedon.
+Philip was a title (Philippos (Lover of Horses) is a direct Greek translation of the Scythian royal title Pharnavaz (Horse-Lord) which is similar to the Roman title "Master of the Horse" https://en.wikipedia.org/wiki/Master_of_the_Horse which was a title that Mark Antony held.
+It basically means "the cavalry commander"). \
--356 BC: Ateas/Amyntas III/Artaxerxes's grandson Alexander the Great: Alexander was his title.
+-Ateas/Amyntas III/Artaxerxes's grandson was Alexander the Great: Alexander was his title.
 "Aži-ander" = Aži
     (Avestan "dragon") + Andros (Greek "man") = "Dragon-Man", the same as Akrosander/Akrosas.
 Alaksandu of Wilusa, a Hittie king of Wilusa (Troy) (Alaksandu = Alak-San-Du (Hurrian: "Ruler-Dragon-Son")), who predates Alexander by 800 years,